J.Lo Gave Big Stripper Pole Energy For Her Super Bowl Halftime Performance

 Advertisement

 As promised, J Balvin joined her on stage next for a mash-up of his song "Que Color" and "Love Don't Cost a Thing."
-This is about where the whole world started Googling to find out where Pitbull, Mr. Worldwide, Mr. Miami was and why in the hell he wasn't there.
-(All we know is that he's got tour dates starting February 7, he had a pre-show performance, and he was in a commercial so…maybe he's cool with it?)
+This is about where the whole world started Googling to find out where Pitbull, Mr Worldwide, Mr Miami was and why in the hell he wasn't there.
+(All we know is that he's got tour dates starting 7 February, he had a pre-show performance, and he was in a commercial so…maybe he's cool with it?)
 We got a little bit of "On the Floor," and at this point Lopez gave up on singing to put on a floor show of her own: the woman can dance.

 Advertisement